atrifat/nostr-filter-relay/USAGE.md

 ## Basic Usage

 nostr-filter-relay can be used and activated as relay for "Global" feed in your Nostr clients.
-Simply add `wss://your-nostr-filter-relay-url.example` (example url, change it into a working nostr-relay-filter url) to your nostr clients and set it to enable reading in "Global" relay settings.
-A public demo (beta/test) of nostr-filter-relay will be available later if you can't run your own nostr-filter-relay server.
+Simply add `wss://nostr-id-relay.hf.space` (public demo relay, or change it into your own nostr-relay-filter url) to your nostr clients and set it to enable reading in "Global" relay settings.

-If you don't add any parameter (?) behind the url of `wss://your-nostr-filter-relay-url.example` then it is equal to using relay with parameters as default values:
+If you don't add any parameter (?) behind the url of `wss://nostr-id-relay.hf.space` then it is equal to using relay with parameters as default values:

 ```
-wss://your-nostr-filter-relay-url.example/?content=sfw&user=all&lang=all&nsfw_confidence=75&lang_confidence=15
+wss://nostr-id-relay.hf.space/?content=sfw&user=all&lang=all&nsfw_confidence=75&lang_confidence=15
 ```

 You can customize the parameter based on your needs.
 Check **Examples** for to get the gists of how to use nostr-filter-relay.